GustavHenning/pix2billions/README.md

 1) open a terminal and navigate to your folder where the pix2billions.jar is located
 2) enter "java -jar pix2billions myimage.png" (given that the image is in the same directory)
 3) enjoy your map-myimage.png file

+# What's next?

+Feel free to write own distance function to alter what colors correspond to what type of land by forking this project or implementing it in another language! gg!